|

-The following two function formulas can be easily used to illustrate the concepts of growth and decay in applied situations.
-If a quantity grows by a fixed percent at regular intervals, the pattern can be depicted by these functions.
+The following two exponential formulas can be used to illustrate the concepts of exponential growth and decay in applied situations.
+If a quantity grows (or decays) by a fixed percentage at regular time intervals, the pattern can be depicted by these functions.

 Exponential Growth: